Garyoook/SmartContracts/README.md

-# Principle of Distributed Ledgers, Tutorial 2
+# Principle of Distributed Ledgers

+from one of the tutorials of this module.

 The goal of this tutorial is to implement an ERC-20 token and an ERC-721 token that can be bought using the ERC-20 token.